 • Life experiences, such as trauma or abuse

-• Family history of mental health related problems
+• Family history of health-related problems

 • Lifestyle, such as diet, exercise, and substance abuse

 Being mindful and educated about these factors is the first step in bettering mental health.
-Without understanding the factors that can alter or affect a person’s mental health, one cannot overcome problems that arise.
+Without understanding the factors that can alter or affect a person’s mental well-being, one cannot overcome problems that arise.

 • Not getting enough sleep or getting too much sleep